This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 350°F (177°C).
+- Prep.
+Preheat oven to 350°F (177°C).

-- Heat oil (2 tablespoons) over medium heat in a high-sided, oven-safe skillet.
+- Cook Chicken.
+Heat oil (2 tablespoons) over medium heat in a high-sided, oven-safe skillet.
 When oil begins to shimmer, add chicken breast.
 Brown on each side, 4-6 minutes.
 Remove to a plate and set aside.

-- Place skillet in preheated oven and cook until the cheese is melted and bubbly.
-It's better not to brown the cheese, just allow it to melt.
-Adjust seasoning if needed.
-Spoon a little onion mixture and sauce over the chicken, top with fresh thyme or chopped parsley(optional), and serve.
+- Melt Cheese.
+Transfer the skillet to the oven and bake until the cheese is melted and the chicken reaches 165°F internally, about 8-10 minutes.
+If desired, broil for 1-2 minutes for a lightly golden top.
+Adjust seasoning as needed.
+Spoon a little onion mixture and sauce over the chicken, then garnish with fresh thyme or parsley and serve.

 Will have to try sounds really good